Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Abstract

 \section{Abstract}

-Comments are very useful to the flow of code development.
-With the increasing commonality of code, novice coders have been creating a significant amount of codebases.
-Due to lack of commenting standards, their comments are often useless, and increase the time taken to further maintain codes.
-This study intends to find the usefulness of large language models (LLMs) in these cases to generate potentially better comments.
-This study focuses on the feasibility of design documents as a context for the LLMs to generate more useful comments, as design documents are often used by maintainers to understand code when comments do not suffice.
+Comments are very useful in the code development workflow.
+With increased access to and capability of tools, novice coders have been creating a significant amount of codebases.
+However, due to lack of standardization, their comments are often ineffective and can increase the time taken for subsequent maintenance.
+This study investigates the utility of using Large Language Models (LLMs) to generate more effective comments.
+The study focuses on the feasibility of utilizing design documents as a context for LLMs to generate more useful comments.
+Our results show that the usefulness of comments increases when using such contextual information.

 \lstdefinestyle{codestyle}{ language=C, basicstyle=\ttfamily , keywordstyle=\bfseries, commentstyle=\itshape, stringstyle=, backgroundcolor=, frame=single, rulecolor=, breaklines=true, xleftmargin=2pt, xrightmargin=2pt, aboveskip=2pt, belowskip=2pt } \lstset{style=codestyle}